-RM-CESU Current Newsletter: Summer 2014
+RM-CESU Current Newsletter: May 2015

 RM-CESU Announces the Annual Competition for Student Award The RM-CESU Student Award recognizes "above and beyond” accomplishments by students involved in Rocky Mountains Cooperative Ecosystem Studies Unit (RM-CESU) projects.
 Nominations may be submitted by any representative of the federal agency that sponsored the RM-CESU project, or by the student’s RM-CESU university.

 Upcoming RM-CESU and Partner Events

 March 29 - April 2, 2015: 2015 George Wright Society Conference on Parks, Protected Areas, and Cultural, Oakland, CA.

 April 17-18, 2015: 3rd Conference of the North American Pika Consortium, Golden, CO.
 Conference highlights a diversity of current research and monitoring efforts focused on pikas as an indicator species, including advances in understanding pika ecology and responses to environmental change.